 I’ll be honest I haven’t settled on a permanent location for some of my tools.
 I’m waiting to label these tools until I have decided on their final spot.

 Step 5.
-How to Keep Tools Organized
+How to Organize Tools: Keep it Organized

 Here’s the big question.
 How do we keep our tools organized?
 I think the first step is to have a permanent home for each tool.